 Note the Download button at the bottom right of the chart.
 There is the option to download the chart as a CSV or PNG.

 There is also a Chart Type buttom at the bottom right of the chart.
-Here you can choose to view the data as either a graph or a table of values.
+Here you can choose to view the data as a line or bar chart or as a table of values.

 Area Tools:

-User-Defined Area: Allows the user to drawn a polygon and obtain LCMS Loss/Gain summaries for the area.
+User-Defined Area: Allows the user to draw a polygon and obtain LCMS summaries for the area.

-Toggle on the User-Defined Area tool and type a name into the Name your charting area box.
+Toggle on the User-Defined Area tool and type a name into the Name your charting area box, if desired.